Fort Worth Adoption Attorney

 If the biological parent(s) are willing to relinquish their parental rights, then they will be notified and provided with the appropriate documents for signature.
 This is, by far, the simplest in terms of an adoption-termination.
 The signed documents will be presented to the court at the time of the adoption.

 Sometimes the biological parent will not agree to the adoption.
 In this situation, as an experienced adoption attorney, Bob will provide you with options.
 It may be possible to negotiate or mediate, or it may require full-blown litigation.
 In any case, he is well-qualified and able to handle the matter for you.

 If you are a stepparent looking to adopt your spouse’s child, and if the biological parent to be terminated agrees, the process is a bit more streamlined.
 However, there are many legal pitfalls to avoid.
-Therefore, it is still necessary to hire a skilled adoption lawyer to handle the matter.
+Therefore, it is still necessary to hire a skilled Fort Worth adoption attorney to handle the matter.
 That way there are no worries and no mistakes.